rachelcolby11/portfolio-kami/_portfolio/4-wrapt.md

 {:.center}
 ### The story behind Wrapt:
 Wrapt is a project that is very close to my heart; I want to give my family and friends amazing gifts, but it's hard to think up ideas that are truly worthy of them.
-At the same time, it can also feel awkward or presumptous to update my friends and family when I think of a gift I'd like to receive.
+On top of that, it can feel awkward or presumptous to update my friends and family when I think of a gift I'd like to receive.
 I built Wrapt so that people could access up-to-date wishlists from their friends and family all in one place, and update their own wishlist without feeling obnoxious.

 Wrapt is an ongoing project: I've made continual updates to improve the user interface, and I constantly think of improvements I'd like to make and features I could add.
 I would ultimately like to monetize the app by leveraging the Amazon Product Advertising API to suggest items to users.